trampus/VooDooDriver/README.txt

 9.)VooDooDriver now supports the <execute> command.
 See Notes for more info on this.
 10.)assertPage: The assertPage code from Soda is now longer hardcoded into the product.
 Now you have to use a command line option called: --assertpagefile=<some file>  See more on assertPage in the Notes section of this readme.
+11.)The <javascript> command now supports loading external js files.
+See the Notes section for more info.

 Notes: